 Our first appointment was at a huge duplex rented by a guy who called himself “Big Al”.
 Bill wasn’t able to attend the housing briefing, because Big Al said he was only available to show the house at the time when the briefing would be occurring.
 Ultimately, we decided it would be better to see Al’s house than try to attend a briefing consisting of stuff we probably already know.
 I don’t know why they don’t make the briefing an online module like they do so many other things in the government and military.
 It would be so much more convenient and save time… but again, they probably do it to justify their staffing levels.

-I wanted to stay away from duplexes, mainly because I’m sensitive to noise and I have noisy dogs and like to make music.
+I wanted to stay away from duplexes, mainly because I’m sensitive to noise, and I have noisy dogs and like to make music.
 I don’t like sharing walls with people, although we currently live in a duplex and have great neighbors.
 The trouble is, you don’t always know who your neighbors are going to be.
 I don’t want to deal with noise or neighbor issues.
 The best way to combat that is to find a free standing house.
-Unfortunately, free standing houses in Wiesbaden are in short supply and they are very expensive.
+Unfortunately, free standing houses in Wiesbaden are in short supply, and they are also very expensive.

 Big Al’s house was relatively inexpensive at 2650 euros (plus other costs) per month (bearing in mind that we currently pay 1600 plus “other costs”).
 Al and his wife, a lovely Kenyan lady, had a young son and would be moving back to the States.
-They lived in their home for seven years.
+They had lived in their home for seven years.
 Their original landlord sold it and they really liked the guy who was their second landlord.
-I actually kind of like Big Al’s house, although it was a bit trashed when we walked through, because they were in the midst of moving out of it.
+I actually kind of liked Big Al’s house, although it was a bit trashed when we walked through, because they were in the midst of moving out of it.
 The walls were dirty and there was crayon on the wall, as well as a Hello Kitty placard on the door of the fireplace, which they said they didn’t use.
 I could tell the landlord was not going to be a stickler about neatness.

 Al’s house had a cute kitchen, a pantry, a walk in closet in the master bedroom, and four bathrooms, one of which had an enormous tub.
 My favorite part was on the fourth floor, where there were two large wood paneled rooms.
 I could see myself using one as a studio/office and the other perhaps as a bedroom.